byrd-laif/soilMakers/bioPhiliaLivingDesignProofOfConcept/creativeEcoLivingProofOfConcept.md

 ***The Physical Body Is The Placebo;*** the mind’s natural capacity to influence bodily functions and symptoms.

-The mind is a medium within which the creative spark that jumps between the pattern and the world can happen.
-The individual, oneself is only the medium for this creative spark, not its originator.
+The mind is a medium within which the imagination jumps between the pattern and the world can happen.
+The individual, oneself is only the medium for the imagination, not its originator.

-**Co-evolutionary ecosystems:** Re-establishing and encouraging healthy symbiotic connections within nature (Mother Earth) through sensory experiences; physical and biological interactions, movement, and hands-on meaningful activities.
+**Co-evolutionary ecosystems:** Re-establishing and encouraging healthy symbiotic connections within nature (Mother Earth) through sensory experiences; mental, physical and biological interactions, movement, and hands-on meaningful activities.
 Allowing the brain, body and earth body to establish new, more productive patterns.

 The individual is only the medium in which the patterns come to life, and of their own accord give birth to something new.

 ![Harvest](./vivariumGeorgeTownGallery/vivariumHarvest/vivariumLivingHarvest01Web.JPG)

-Inventing a new universe to live in, a universe of possibility.
-A place where someone is continually discovering how they create their reality, and how they can change it.
+A place where someone is continually discovering how to create their own reality, and how to adapt, change it.

 #### Location